manaswiraj01/OTBSC/README.md

 ---

-# 📌 Problem Statement
+## 📌 Problem Statement

-In many cities and tourist destinations, people struggle to discover nearby events and book tickets efficiently.
-Event organizers often manage bookings manually or through multiple disconnected systems, resulting in poor user experience and administrative overhead.
+In many cities and tourist destinations, people often face difficulties discovering nearby events and booking tickets efficiently.
+Traditional ticket booking methods usually involve long physical queues, manual processes, and scattered event information, resulting in a poor user experience and operational challenges for event organizers.

 Some common challenges include:

+- 🎫 Long physical queues at ticket counters, leading to wasted time and inconvenience.
-- Difficulty discovering events happening at different places.
+- 📍 Difficulty discovering events happening at different places.
-- Manual booking and ticket management.
+- 📝 Manual booking and ticket management.
-- No centralized platform for users and organizers.
+- 🌐 No centralized platform for users and organizers.
-- Complicated booking and refund handling.
+- 💰 Complicated booking and refund handling.
-- Lack of an efficient admin system to manage places, events, and users.
+- 🛠️ Lack of an efficient admin system to manage places, events, bookings, and users.

 ---

-# 💡 Solution
+## 💡 Solution

-QuickBook solves these challenges by providing a centralized web platform where users can easily explore places, discover upcoming events, and book tickets online.
-At the same time, administrators get a powerful dashboard to manage the complete event lifecycle.
+QuickBook addresses these challenges by providing a centralized web platform where users can discover places, explore upcoming events, and book tickets online without waiting in long queues.
+Event organizers and administrators can efficiently manage the complete event lifecycle through a dedicated admin dashboard.

 The platform provides:

 - 🎟️ Online Event Booking
+- 🚶 Queue-Free Digital Ticket Booking
 - 📍 Place-Based Event Discovery
-- 👤 Secure User Authentication
+- 🔐 Secure Authentication with Clerk
 - 📅 Event Management System
 - 📖 Booking History
 - 💰 Refund Request Management
 - 🛠️ Dedicated Admin Dashboard
+- ☁️ Secure Cloud Deployment on AWS with Nginx
+- 🔒 HTTPS Enabled using GoDaddy Domain & SSL
-- 📱 Responsive User Interface
+- 📱 Fully Responsive User Interface
 ---

 # ✨ Features